John Lambert

 [My CV]

 Aside from research, another passion of mine is teaching.
-I enjoy creating teaching materials for topics related to computer vision, a field which relies heavily upon numerical optimization and statistical machine learning tools.
-A number of teaching modules I’ve written can be found below:
+I enjoy creating teaching materials for topics related to statistical machine learning, computer vision, numerical optimization.
+A number of teaching modules I've written can be found below:

 Module 1: Linear Algebra